trinity-stroud/trinity-stroud.github.io/_about/competitions.md

             </p>
         </span>
     </div>
-    A cybersecurity Capture-The-Flag competition to being awareness to National Cybersecurity Career Awareness Week.
+    A cybersecurity Capture-The-Flag competition to bring awareness to National Cybersecurity Career Awareness Week.
 Included categories such as cryptography, networking, trivia, cybersecurity careers, web applications, reconnaissance, and more.
     <br><br>
     <a href="https://nccaw2020.ctf.virginiacyberrange.org/" class="btn btn--info btn--small">Learn More</a>
 </div>